Sigrid-Okt22PT/development-platforms-ca/README.md

 A benefit of building the API with Express instead of using a SaaS solution like Supabase is that I got more hands-on experience with backend development.
 I had to set up the routes, authentication, middleware, and database connection myself, which helped me understand better how APIs and full-stack solutions work behind the scenes.

+## AI Usage

+AI tools were used during development for:
+- explaining backend concepts and middleware
+- brainstorming/discussing project structure
+- troubleshooting errors
+- improving and editing README documentation

+All code was reviewed, edited, and tested manually before submission.

 ## Contributing

 This is a course assignment project and is not currently open for contributions.